pinobatch/hello-world/Windows_setup.md

 Common programs with EXE/MSI installers:
-Dropbox, Notepad++, Python 3, Git (with Bash and Coreutils), devkitARM, Transmission, GIMP, 7-Zip, Firefox, OpenMPT
+Dropbox, Notepad++, Python 3, Git (with Bash and Coreutils), devkitARM, Transmission, GIMP, 7-Zip, Firefox, OpenMPT, VLC media player

-Specialized programs that may require playing with zipfiles and/or SmartScreen "More info": j0CC-FamiTracker, FCEUX, BGB, RGBDS, Make, cc65, Info-ZIP, AdvanceCOMP
+Specialized programs that may require playing with zipfiles and/or SmartScreen "More info":
+Dn-FamiTracker, FCEUX, BGB, RGBDS, Make, cc65, Info-ZIP, AdvanceCOMP

 In a PowerShell window, install a few Python packages from PyPI: